 Thai Sweet Chili Sauce is an integral ingredient or accompaniment for making various Thai dishes.
-It can be used as a stir fry sauce or a dipping sauce and once you make it home, there is no going back to the store bough ones.
-Here is how to make homemade sticky Thai sweet chili sauce recipe.
+It can be used as a stir fry sauce or a dipping sauce and once you make it home, there is no going back to the store-bought ones.
+Here is how to make it.

-Hence, Thai cuisine is one of my favourite cuisines and I love challenging myself for making different Thai dishes.
-Thai Green Curry with Eggplant and Tofu, Chicken Panang Curry and Pad Thai Noodles are family favourites but making Thai dishes at home does require some preparation.
+Hence, Thai cuisine is one of my favorite cuisines and I love challenging myself for making different Thai dishes.

 It is an essential condiment of any Thai kitchen.
 As I learned about the same, I prepared quite a huge stock of Thai Sweet Chilli Sauce and stored it.

 To give this sweet Thai sauce and authentic taste, I have added a little bit of Sambal Oelek to the sauce.